Addie Waites Hunton: Personal life

-In July 1893, she married William Alphaeus Hunton, who was working in Norfolk, Virginia to establish YMCA for Negro youth.
+In July 1893, she married William Alphaeus Hunton, who was working in Norfolk, Virginia, to establish YMCA for Negro youth.
 Hunton worked closely with her husband as his secretary.
 In 1899, the couple moved to Atlanta, Georgia, where Hunton gave birth to four children, of which only two survived infancy, including Eunice Hunton.
-After seven years in Atlanta, the couple moved to Brooklyn, New York due to the Atlanta riot of 1906, as they feared for their safety.
+After seven years in Atlanta, the couple moved to Brooklyn, New York, following the Atlanta riot of 1906, as they feared for their safety.

-From 1909 to 1910, Hunton took her children to study at the Kaiser Wilhelm University in Strasbourg, France, after which she enrolled in courses at the College of the City of New York.
+From 1909 to 1910, Hunton took her children to study at the Kaiser Wilhelm University in Strasbourg, Germany, after which she enrolled in courses at the College of the City of New York.
 In 1914, Hunton's husband William died.
 Hunton and Kathryn Johnson wrote a book documenting their experience of war time tragedies and race-relations within American forces, titled Two Colored Women With the American Expeditionary Forces, published in 1920.
+In May 1923 she married James W. Floyd; they divorced by 1924.
 Hunton published a book about her husband's life and work, entitled William Alphaeus Hunton, A Pioneer Prophet of Young Men, in 1938.
 She died in Brooklyn on June 21, 1943.

 Her daughter Eunice Carter, son Alphaeus Hunton, Jr., grandson Lisle C. Carter, and great-grandson Stephen L. Carter have had prominent careers in law, higher education, and activism.